Financial Aid at UW Law School

 Contact information for the Law School Admissions and Financial Aid Office: 975 Bascom Mall, Room 4314, Madison, WI 53706, firstname.lastname@example.org or (608) 262-5914.

 This page focuses on federal loans and work-study funds.
-For information about Law School scholarships, please view our Scholarships page.
+For information about Law School and external scholarships, please view our Scholarships page.

 How to Apply for Federal Aid

 As a law student, you are considered to be an independent